Lavender Essential Oil Organic

 Lavender: Lavandula angustifolia (Mill.)

 Why lavender?
-Long known for its soothing and relaxing qualities, lavender essential oil is the perfect addition to your bedtime blend or for simply winding down after an exhausting day.
+Long known for its soothing qualities, lavender essential oil is the perfect addition to your evening blend or for simply winding down after an exhausting day.
 It will transport you to the rolling lavender fields of Provence, France… the wind kicking up, your nose catches the sweet scent of lavender: a floral-herbaceous and refreshing aroma with a pleasant, balsamic-woody undertone.